OracleCPS/GGMicroservices/CloudWorkshop_GoldenGate Microservices_200.md

 -	Once the script is executed, you will see a statement saying that the ***“Successfully Setup Software.”*** indicates that deployment ***SanFran*** has been created.

-- 	Open up a browser window in your client VM environment in Ravello or on your laptop using a browser (like Chrome or Firefox) and enter the following URL and port: **http://ggma2:16000** .
+- 	Open up a browser window in your Oracle Cloud environmentor on your laptop using a browser (like Chrome or Firefox) and enter the following URL and port: **http://129.213.30.234/17000** .

 - 	You should get a sign on page.
 Sign in using the username: **"oggadmin"** and password **"Welcome123#"**.